An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 Here are the key points covered in the teacher’s manual (some of which I previously discussed in the Structure and Style for Students components article):

-- Optional: These are optional sections that provide additional guidance for the lesson.
+- Optional: These are optional sections that provide additional guidance for the lesson, should your kids need it.

 - Student Pages: All the student pages are conveniently included in the teacher’s manual with corresponding numbers for easy reference.